typst/typst/tests/typ/layout/grid-positioning.typ

 )

 ---
-// Error: 2-5:2 Could not fit a cell at the requested row 0.
+// Error: 2-5:2 a cell could not be placed in row 0 because it was full
+// Hint: 2-5:2 try specifying your cells in a different order
 #grid(
   columns: 2,
   [A], [B],
   grid.cell(y: 0)[C]
+)

+---
+// Error: 2-5:2 a cell could not be placed in row 0 because it was full
+// Hint: 2-5:2 try specifying your cells in a different order
+#table(
+  columns: 2,
+  [A], [B],
+  table.cell(y: 0)[C]
 )

 ---